FAQ Full-Time MBA

 If you have a low GPA and are concerned, please get in touch with the Admissions team.

 What professional recommendations are needed?

-When you apply to the program you need to provide at least one professional recommendation, preferably two.
+When you apply to the program you need to provide two professional recommendations.
 Ideally, recommendations should be written by current or recent supervisors.
 Referees should be able to comment on your job performance and we look for thorough and supportive letters that detail the tasks you undertook and include specific examples rather than general statements.

 There are three ways to send this to us: